sharmatime/anvil-docker/anvil-rstudio-base/README.md

 Code and data generated in Terra RStudio will not be saved.
 Below are three suggestions for saving your work.

-1. Copying RStudio work to a workspace google bucket
+### 1. Copying RStudio work to a workspace google bucket

+Use the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool to copy files to your workspace google bucket.
+The "[Working with project-specific images](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support demonstrates how to identify the url for a workspace google bucket.
+After identifying the workspace google bucket url, you can copy files to the a google bucket using the bash command:

+'!gsutil cp ./* gs://GoogleBucketURL'

-2. Downloading RStudio files to your local computer
+### 2. Downloading RStudio files to your local computer
+Once your files are copied to workspace google bucket, you can access them by selecting the Data tab of the workspace and choosing the Files option on bottom left.
+This will display the files available in your google bucket.
+By selecting a file, you download it directly.
+Additionally, [this Terra support document](https://support.terra.bio/hc/en-us/articles/360029251091-Broad-Genomics-Downloading-data-from-a-Terra-workspace) details alternative techniques you can use to download data files.

-3. Checking code into GitHub
+### 3. Checking code into GitHub
+You can install Git on RStudio and use it to [check code into GitHub](https://help.github.com/en/github/importing-your-projects-to-github).

 ## Versioning